Atila-M-Schrieber/TOTEM-Plus-1/README.md

         - There is a lot of overlap with the TRRS through holes - while it might be harder to solder due to the conduction, there is plenty of space to solder the switch leads.
     - Alternatively I can add an I/O expander (MCP23017), which is already supported in ZMK
+- [ ] Splitting the current top half of the case into top and middle sections, where the middle section would be the key grid + the 'skirt' of the thumb cluster.
+This would eliminate the need for supports, and would make the exposed key grid take on the texture of the print bed.
 - [ ] Trackpoint support: ([see this pull request / fork](https://github.com/zmkfirmware/zmk/pull/1751))
       This would be a replacement for the TRRS jacks, since it uses UART.
       I have ordered [this module](https://www.aliexpress.com/item/1005004696754100.html),